 Overcontrolling is the by far the biggest factor when first learning to hover.
 Knowing how much to move a control by the right amount is only something that cant be learned by doing.
 By the time an instructor has told the student how much to move a control, the time for the input has passed.
 As I mentioned earlier, it is more about putting pressure on the controls rather than movements.
 The Cyclic really never needs to move more than 1” in any direction to smoothly control a helicopter.

 When a helicopter has a delay to the control inputs the student pilot tends to keep pushing more on the cyclic especially, as they are not seeing any reaction to their control input.
-By the time the input takes effect and the helicopter reacts, it is usually too much and hence overcontrol.
+By the time the input takes effect and the helicopter reacts it is usually too much and hence overcontrol.

 As time and skill progress the pilot will reach a point where they begin to put in the control input and then wait.
 If the desired result is not enough another small control input is required.
 This is when the student pilot is starting to get the hang of hovering.
-Some students can get to this point in a couple of hours where some can take a little longer.
+Some students can get to this point in a couple of hours whereas some can take a little longer.
 It truly is like learning to ride a bike!

 Control Delay in a helicopter is the time it takes for a control input made by the pilot to take effect.
 It is most noticeable with the Cyclic control.
-In simple terms, It is caused because the rotor head has to make the Pitch Angle change on the rotor blades, the Lift of each rotor blade then alters, tilts the entire rotor head, then due to the Pendulum Effect, the fuselage then follows.
+In simple terms, It is caused because the rotor head has to make the Pitch Angle change on the rotor blades, the Lift of each rotor blade then alters, and tilts the entire rotor head, then due to the Pendulum Effect, the fuselage then follows.
 This can take anywhere from almost instantaneous to a second or two depending on the helicopter type, but when a student pilot is wrestling with the helicopter, this delay is what will cause the Overcontrolling.

 The key to controlling a helicopter in a hover is to make the control input and wait.
 See if the helicopter moved the desired amount then try the input again and wait.

 Some helicopters are more responsive than others but the most common helicopters used for training usually have the biggest control delays.
 The two-bladed ‘Teetering’ main rotor heads are the worst for control delay due to their Zero Hinge Offset design.
 But they are cheaper to manufacture, have fewer parts and maintenance is simpler leading to a lower run-cost.
-This makes them perfect as training machines from a financial stand-point but gives the student a bigger workout.
+This makes them perfect as training machines from a financial standpoint but gives the student a bigger workout.

 To be honest, once you have learned the hard way on how to hover a helicopter, any helicopter afterward will be a lot simpler.
 I trained on the Robinson R22 and hovering in the Agusta AW139, Sikorsky S76 or Airbus AS350 are a piece of cake compared to the Robinson.
 But I can instantly tell when I fly with a pilot who learned to hover in a 2-bladed helicopter in wind as they are much more stable than pilots who trained in helicopters like the Schweizer or Cabri helicopters that have 3-Bladed Main Rotor Systems.